RoshanRajcmd/space-invader-app/readme.md

 # Space Invader Game

-The famous 90's game - Space Invader using C++ framework SFML.
+The famous 90's game - Space Invader uses the C++ framework SFML.

 ## ⚙️ Source Code

+`This is a WIP project and not yet completed`

 [space-invader-app](https://github.com/RoshanRajcmd/space-invader-app)